Back to LiftMaster Guides

 Quick Solutions

-Realign receiving sensor until green LED is solid
+Realign the receiving sensor until the green LED is solid

-Clean both sensor lenses with soft dry cloth
+Clean both sensor lenses with a soft dry cloth

-Check wiring connections at sensors and opener terminals
+Check the wiring at the sensors and the opener terminals

-Ensure both sensors are at same height from floor
+Set both sensors to the same height from the floor

 Still having issues?
 This is usually the deeper cause below.